Borders of Israel: French Mandate: Paulet–Newcombe Agreement

 In 1923, an agreement between the United Kingdom and France, known as the Paulet–Newcombe Agreement, established the border between the soon-to-be formalised territories covered by the British Mandate for Palestine and the French Mandate for Syria.
-The British handed over the southern Golan Heights to the French in return for the northern Jordan Valley.
 The border was drawn so that both sides of the Jordan River and the whole of the Sea of Galilee, including a 10-metre-wide strip along the northeastern shore, were part of Palestine.
+The agreement added 227 square kilometers to the area of Palestine.